MUTHUSELVANV/Case-Study-on-KNN-Algorithm/README.md

 In our code, we have compared how the decision boundary gradually generalizes data from being underfit.
 Further increasing the k after reaching the optimum k value makes the decision boundary underfit.

 Similarly, we have also performed KNN Algorithm with n=5,10 ( n from n fold cross validation) to learn about the different results obtained from both the k values.

+For each dataset, we have predicted the class for random features in the dataset.